 - Carpool if possible — Parking is sometimes a challenge at this Hendricks County attraction, especially on those extremely hot days.
 By carpooling with friends and family, you not only save valuable pool time by not looking for multiple places to park, but other visitors will appreciate it as well.

-- Make an entrance — You can enter the water park from the outdoor water park entrance or through the Plainfield Recreation Center building.
+- Make an entrance — You can enter the water park from the outdoor water park entrance or through the Richard A. Carlucci Recreation & Aquatic Center building.
 If you park in front of the building, there is no need to walk all the way around.
 You can pay admission in that building, too.

 - Bring it — As part of its family-friendly appeal, Splash Island allows visitors to bring their own chairs and even their own food into the park.
 The food, however, must be from home.
 They do not allow restaurant food.
 They do have SnacKabana, which serves pizza, hot dogs and other snacks, but for the cost-conscious and health-conscious consumer, brown bags are welcome at Splash Island.

-- Forget it? — If you forget something, the facility has a small retail shop inside the adjoining Plainfield Recreation Center.
-Items for sale include goggles, towels, t-shirts and much more.
+- Forget it? — If you forget something, the facility has a small retail shop inside the adjoining Recreation Center.
+Items for sale include goggles, towels, T-shirts and much more.

 - Need a lifejacket — Splash Island has a limited supply of Coast Guard-approved lifejackets available to borrow for non-swimmers.
 Visitors also can bring their own, but they must be a Coast Guard-approved life jacket.